 What’s not included?

 - Travel to and from Tromsø.

 - Transfer to and from Tromsø Airport to Clarion Edge.
 (There is a regular shuttle bus).

-- Alcohol (Please note alcohol is expensive in Norway.
-This is best purchased at duty free).
+- Alcohol (This is expensive in Norway and is best purchased at duty free).

 - Ski touring equipment.
 If you have any equipment requirements then please contact us.
 Please read the kit list here.